Stanna Michelle Slater (born Jeffery Slater) became a licensed Arizona attorney in 1989.

 Since its launch, the Law Office of Jeffery Slater has represented a diverse group of insurance companies, healthcare providers, corporations (publicly-traded and closely-held), estates and individuals.
 Stanna is recognized as "Distinguished" by Martindale - Hubbell (Attorney Peer Reviews) for professional achievements and ethics.
 She has received the Superb designation by the Avvo Online Directory of Attorneys.

-Stanna was recognized in 2016 by the City of Scottsdale as a Diversity Champion and by Arizona Foothills Magazine as one of the Women Who Move the Valley.
+In 2016, Stanna was recognized by the City of Scottsdale as a Diversity Champion and by Arizona Foothills Magazine as one of the Women Who Move the Valley.

 Stanna earned the Juris Doctor degree in 1989 from the University of Denver College of Law.